H.323 Global Network Config Guide

 Configuring DNS

-When using any of the deployment options above where an entity uses its own domain name to allow for inter-domain communication, one must insert entries into DNS.
+When using any of the deployment options above where a domain owner uses its own domain name to allow for inter-domain communication, one must insert entries into DNS.
 We will use the domain example.com to illustrate what those DNS entries should look like.

 As explained in H.323 Annex O, users may be addressed with identifiers like user@example.com.
 When a call is initiated for a user using such an identifier, the Gatekeeper will perform a DNS query to determine how to route the call.
 The H.323 Global Network utilizes the _h323ls SRV records for this purpose.
 This SRV record will point to the Gatekeeper(s) that manage the target domain.
 The originating Gatekeeper will then send an LRQ to the discovered Gatekeeper and receive an LCF.
 This then allows the terminal to place a call to the target location.